MINES’ POLICY LIBRARY

 When a Formal Complaint is dismissed, Mines will promptly send written notice of the dismissal and reasons therefor simultaneously to the Parties.
 A dismissal under this section does not preclude Mines from addressing and adjudicating the alleged misconduct under other Mines Policies, including the Student Code of Conduct.
 Dismissal of a Formal Complaint may be appealed as set forth in section 4.0 below.

 Mines will make reasonable efforts to complete the investigation of Formal Complaints within 60 to 90 calendar days of the start of the investigation.
-However, circumstances may affect that timeline, and the investigation and hearing may take longer than 60-90 calendar days to complete.
+However, circumstances may affect that timeline, and the investigation and hearing may take longer than 60 to 90 calendar days to complete.
 If circumstances require an extension of this anticipated time-frame or a temporary delay of the Formal Grievance Process (such as absence of a party, a witness or a party’s Advisor; or concurrent law enforcement activity), the Title IX Coordinator will provide written notice to Complainant and Respondent of the delay or extension, and the reasons for the action.
-The Complainant and/or Respondent may ask for an update from the Title IX Office at any point.
+The Complainant and/or Respondent may ask for an update from the Office of Institutional Equity & Title IX at any point.

 The standard of proof is the amount of evidence needed to establish a Policy violation has occurred and is the preponderance of evidence standard, which means the evidence demonstrates it is more likely than not the alleged conduct occurred.
 Mines bears the burden of proof with respect to establishing a Policy violation under these Procedures.
 A Respondent is presumed not responsible for alleged misconduct unless and until a determination of responsibility is reached at the conclusion of the Formal Grievance Process.